MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 Running usage metrics reports is only available in Power BI service.
 However, if you save a usage metrics report or pin it to a dashboard, you will be able to open and interact with that report on mobile devices.

 ### Prerequisites
-- The usage metrics feature captures usage information from all users, both Free and Pro.
-However, a Pro license is required to run and access the usage metrics data.
+- The usage metrics feature captures usage information from all users, regardless of the license they're assigned.
+However, a Power BI Pro license is required to run and access the usage metrics data.
 - Usage metrics are provided on dashboards or reports in the selected workspace.
 To  access usage metrics for a particular dashboard or report, you must:
     • Have edit access to that dashboard or report
     • Have a Pro license